Chicken Phall

 Method:

 - Place the cumin seeds, coriander seeds, fenugreek seeds, fennel seeds and black peppercorns into an electric coffee grinder and grind until fine.
 Add the chilli powder, paprika, turmeric and garam masala and pulse a few more times until everything is well mixed.
-Stir in the kasoori methi and set aside.
+Set aside.

 - Reduce the heat to medium-low and add the garlic, ginger and salt.
 Mix well and continue to fry for a further 30–40 minutes or until the mixture turns golden brown.